hasherezade/pe_to_shellcode/README.md

 ```
 [+] Saved to file: test_file.shc.exe
 ```
-2. Use runshc.exe to run the output file and check if the conversion went fine:
+2. Use **runshc.exe**(*) to run the output file and check if the conversion went fine.
 ```
 runshc.exe <converted file>
 ```

+(*)Warning: remember to use the version of `runshc` with a bitness appropriate to your converted application (32 or 64 bit) - otherwise the application will crash!

 3. If the file runs as the original PE, it confirms that the conversion was successful!<br/>
 Now you can use the converted PE just like you would use a shellcode: inject it to a target and execute from the beginning of the buffer.
 No additional PE loaders are required.<br/>
 At the same time, you can keep using the converted file as a regular PE.